-- (d) The increase is primarily due to increases in Health Insurance and FRS costs. - (e) The increase is primarily due to increases in Health Insurance and FRS costs. - (f) The decrease is primarily due to the appropriation of funding for the MSD settlement agreement within this function in FY 2023.
-The funding for the FY 2024 payment is set aside in Fund Balance. - (g) The increase is primarily due to increases in Health Insurance and FRS costs as well as the allocation of Districtwide items, such as longevity and CAP adjustment, to this function. - (h) The increase is primarily due to the appropriation of funds supported by the Capital Transfer to the General Fund, for Facilities Acquisition & Construction function for PPO Minor Capital Improvements. - (i) The increase is primarily due to increases in Health Insurance and FRS costs, as well the impact of FY 2024 organizational changes applicable to this function, and additional funds for audit management software. - (j) The decrease is primarily due to one-time funds allocated in FY 2023 for the Collective Bargaining Agreement between SBBC and FOPE Food Service for supplements paid from Referendum funds (Board Agenda Item #HH-4, approved 8/17/22). - (k) The increase is primarily due to increases in Health Insurance and FRS costs, increases in the property and casualty insurance premiums, as well as additional support for SAP-ERP Project Implementation. - (I) The increase is primarily due to increases in Health Insurance and FRS costs, as well as an increase in projected fuel costs. - (m) The increase is primarily due to the 1 mill voter-approved Referendum portion for safety, increases in Health Insurance and FRS costs, as well as additional funds for security for athletic events, K-9 program, and for increases in utilities costs for electricity, water/sewer, and refuse. - (n) The decrease is primarily due to funds allocated in the Maintenance of Plant function in FY 2023 for PPO emergency flood response and repairs resulting from the damages to schools and District facilities impacted by the floods of April 2023. - (o) The increase is primarily due to additional support for FOCUS School Software. - (p) The decrease is primarily due to a one-time transfer of Workforce Education funding to the Capital Project Funds in FY 2023 for the classroom addition project at McFatter Technical College & High School.

-NOTE: Information for 2022-23 is from General Fund Amendment as of April 30, 2023.
-Information for 2023-24 is as of the FEFP First Calculation.
+- (d) The increase is primarily due to increases in Health Insurance and FRS costs. - (e) The increase is primarily due to increases in Health Insurance and FRS costs. - (f) The decrease is primarily due to the appropriation of funding for the MSD settlement agreement within this function in fiscal year 2022-23.
+The funding for the fiscal year 2023-24 payment is set aside in Fund Balance. - (g) The increase is primarily due to increases in Health Insurance and FRS costs as well as the allocation of Districtwide items, such as Referendum, Longevity, and CAP adjustment, to this function. - (h) The increase is primarily due to the appropriation of funds supported by the Capital Transfer to the General Fund, for Facilities Acquisition & Construction function for PPO Minor Capital Improvements. - (i) The increase is primarily due to increases in Health Insurance and FRS costs, as well the impact of fiscal year 2023-24 organizational changes applicable to this function, and additional funds for audit management software. - (j) The decrease is primarily due to one-time funds allocated in fiscal year 2022-23 for the Collective Bargaining Agreement between SBBC and FOPE Food Service for supplements paid from Referendum funds (Board Agenda Item #HH-4, approved 8/17/22). - (k) The increase is primarily due to increases in Health Insurance and FRS costs, increases in the property and casualty insurance premiums, as well as additional support for SAP-ERP Project Implementation. - (I) The increase is primarily due to increases in Health Insurance and FRS costs, as well as an increase in projected fuel costs. - (m) The increase is primarily due to the 1 mill voter-approved Referendum portion for safety, increases in Health Insurance and FRS costs, as well as additional funds for security for athletic events, K-9 program, and for increases in utilities costs for electricity, water/sewer, and refuse. - (n) The decrease is primarily due to funds allocated in the Maintenance of Plant function in fiscal year 2022-23 for PPO emergency flood response and repairs resulting from the damages to schools and District facilities impacted by the floods of April 2023. - (o) The increase is primarily due to additional support for FOCUS School Software. - (p) The decrease is primarily due to a one-time transfer of Workforce Education funding to the Capital Project Funds in fiscal year 2022-23 for the classroom addition project at McFatter Technical College & High School. - NOTE: Information for 2022-23 is from General Fund Amendment as May 31, 2023.
+Information for 2023-24 is as of 2023-24 FEFP Second Calculation.